pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 This is a strange statement full of falsehoods.

-For example, MathML is also advertised as "something you can edit without understanding it", e.g., while copy checking content, if an editor spots a symbol that does not match the (author) PDF, then - thanks to the structured XML markup - they can fix it.
-This example indicates two problems: conversion is not "easy" but riddled with errors, and having an "agnostic" markup (as opposed to some author's TeX macros) is actually a boon here.
-And of course the same would be true for span soup.
+For example, MathML is also advertised as "something you can edit without understanding it", e.g., while copy checking content, if an editor spots a symbol that does not match the (author) PDF, then - thanks to the structured XML markup - they can fix it without understanding.

+This marketing example also indicates two problems: conversion is not "easy" but riddled with errors, and having an "agnostic" markup  is actually a boon here - to any production person trying to fix a mistyped macro in TeX sources: I see you.

+But of course the same would be true for span soup since the markup really doesn't matter much here.
+Though actually, semantics tend get in the way while layout information would be useful.
+(Again, it makes actually sense for XML production to have a layout focus.)

-Similarly, as described before, MathML supports "moveable limits"(including magical dictionary-based behavior).
+Similarly, as described before, MathML supports "moveable limits" (including magical dictionary-based behavior).
 These features show how important it was for the MathML community to be compatible with authoring traditions instead of focusing on the "pure" layout.
+If you generate it anyway, why not make it precise and avoid this?

 Finally, this line of argument is self-defeating.
-If the whole point is to convert from some kind of "real source" to MathML, then it's only natural to convert from that "real source" to HTML or SVG.
+If the whole point is to convert from some kind of "real source" to MathML, then it's just as natural to convert from that "real source" to HTML or SVG.

-Why have an extra markup system that requires an extra rendering process when you can just use what's already there?
-(MathML fans will argue that it's better for accessibility or tangential affordances like copy &paste.
-These invariably turn out to be false or misleadingly inaccurate claims.)
+Why have an extra markup system that requires an extra rendering process when you can just use what's already much better supported?

 #### Limited support for MathML

-Among screenreader, only Apple VoiceOver and Vispero's JAWS (windows)claim to support for MathML.
-In reality, the implementations are full of bugs and limitations.
+Among screenreader, only Apple VoiceOver and Vispero's JAWS claim to support for MathML.
+In reality, the implementations are full of bugs and gaps.
 Bug reports are rarely responded to, far less fixed.
 Apple has essentially communicated "it is what it is".

-Nemeth Braille support has relied on the open source liblouis library - which recently discontinued its support; it only ever converted MathML to the Nemeth/UEB and German/Dutch/Flamish families braille notations - and it did so quite poorly.
+Nemeth Braille support has relied on the liblouis library - which recently discontinued its support of it; liblouis only ever converted MathML to the Nemeth/UEB and German/Dutch/Flamish families braille notations - and it did so quite poorly.
+[No, supposedly the new cat on the block doesn't count either.
+Old wine, new) bottles, just as rusty.]

 More importantly, no "light" assistive technology supports MathML,e.g., "read aloud" features in smaller assistive helpers, in epub reading applications or in voice assistants (Siri et al, e.g., when reading out web content).
 This lack of support impacts the largest portion of users, since these tools are much more widely used than the more advanced, full-fledged screenreaders like VoiceOver, JAWS, and NVDA.